Playing the Word Connect App

 -

-Some 2-syllable, 5-letter words that help include: ADORN, DISCO, DONOR, EATER, EBONY, ELDER, ENDER, HOTEL, MOTEL, OFFER, OLDER, PARKA, RELAY, RERUN, RETRY, REUSE,
+Some 2-syllable, 5-letter words include: ADORN, DISCO, DONOR, EATER, EBONY, ELDER, ENTER, ENDER, HOTEL, MOTEL, OFFER, OLDER, PARKA, RELAY, RERUN, RETRY, REUSE,

 ROGER, TUNIC, and others.

 - Some long words contain multiple words.
-These include: AIRLINE, AIRPORT, ANYWAYS, AWESOME, BACKUP, BAILOUT, BEDROOM, BEESWAX,
+These include: AIRLINE, AIRPORT, ANYONE, ANYWAYS, AWESOME, BACKUP, BAILOUT, BEDROOM, BEESWAX, BLOWOUT, BOBSLED,

-BLOWOUT, BOWMAN, BURNOUT, BREAKUP, BUSWAY, CHINUP, CREWMAN, CREWMEN, DESKTOP, DISCARD, DOORMAN, EYEBALL, FALLOUT, FARAWAY, FIREMAN, FIREMEN, FOREARM, FORGAVE, FREEWAY,
+BOWMAN, BURNOUT, BREAKUP, BUSWAY, CHINUP, CREWMAN, CREWMEN, DESKTOP, DISCARD, DOORMAN, DROPOUT, EARDRUM, EYEBALL, FALLOUT, FARAWAY, FIREARM, FIREMAN, FIREMEN,

-UPBEAT, UPSELL, WARSHIP, WAYSIDE, WEEKDAY, WEEKEND, and others.
+UPBEAT, UPSELL, UPSURGE, UPRIGHT, WARSHIP, WAYSIDE, WEEKDAY, WEEKEND, and others.

 After you play for a while, you can join a team.
-Our team name is Wingnaprayer.
+Our team's name is Wingnaprayer.
 That is short for "Wing and a Prayer" or "On a Wing and a Prayer", a

-reference to being bold and trying to succeed/survive despite the odds, explained here:
+reference to trying to succeed/survive despite the odds, as explained here:

 www.phrases.org.uk/meanings/on-a-wing-and-a-prayer.html.